aimms/how-to/Articles/323/323-pro-storage-folder.rst

    :description: Utility apps for AIMMS PRO Storage, available for download including a brief user guide.
    :keywords: AIMMS PRO storage, deployment, utility

-This article provides for the source of four utility apps to operate on AIMMS PRO storage.
+This article provides for the source of four utility apps to operate on AIMMS PRO Storage.

-To access the apps, create an ``.aimmspack`` from these sources and publish them on your AIMMS PRO system.
+To access the apps, create an ``.aimmspack`` from these sources and publish them on your AIMMS Cloud.

 The app sources are available for download in the sections below:

 #.
 Copy a PRO Storage folder to a Windows folder on laptop/desktop: 323-copy-files-from-server_

 #.
-Copy files or folders to AIMMS PRO storage: 323-copy-files-to-server_
+Copy files or folders to AIMMS PRO Storage: 323-copy-files-to-server_

 .. _323-copy-files-from-server: